sunshin1/sunshin1/README.md

-- 👋 Hi, I’m @sunshin1
+- 👋 sunshin1
-- 👀 I’m interested in ...
+- 👀 java/hadoop/spark
-- 🌱 I’m currently learning ...
+- 🌱 hadoop
-- 💞️ I’m looking to collaborate on ....
+- 💞️ work

 <!---
 sunshin1/sunshin1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.